swighe/basic-flask/README.md

 # basic-flask

-This step contains the absolute basics of a Flask app.
+This step contains shows one of the most common templating examples: a for loop.

-One route which renders one page with zero templating.
+This is the foundation for any kind of dynamic web programming.